nsbgn/handalf/README.md

     might find on a standard tenkeyless keyboard.
 This notably does not include a keypad or media keys.

 Above all, the layout should **feel good**.
-Many things are taken into
-consideration: simplicity, rolling motions, muscle memory, semantic clustering, symmetry, keeping actions and symbols separate, etcetera --- but the final decision is based on vibes alone. :)
+Many concepts are taken into consideration, like simplicity, rolling motions, muscle memory, semantic clustering, symmetry, keeping actions and symbols separate, etcetera --- but the final decision is based on vibes.
+I know that a mapping is good when a handful of practice keystrokes will immediately render its absence on other keyboards painful.

 Unfortunately, the layout is biased toward right-handed people.